-All applicants must attend a PGCE/Cert Ed information session to receive an application pack.
-There will be an informal interview to discuss qualifications, experience and any other related issues.
+All applicants must attend a PGCE/Cert Ed information session for further details and an application pack.
+The event will include an informal interview to discuss your qualifications, experience, motivation and aspirations.

 You are required to undertake research and write in an appropriate academic style, using Harvard Referencing systems.
 All assessments require you to apply theory to your own practice and you are expected to engage with academic research and learning theory in a manner commensurate with Masters level study.